jose-slv/NetworkLoggerV2/README.md

 ****

 ## FAQ
+#### What is the difference from the V1 to V2 of NetworkLogger?
+>The V1 will use NETSH for the packet capture, while the V2 is using pktmon.

 #### What is used to generate the packet captures?
 > pktmon is used to packet capture via CMD.